epartington/pan-os-mcp/docs/index.md

 # Palo Alto Networks MCP Server

-A Model Context Protocol (MCP) server that interfaces with Palo Alto Networks Next-Generation Firewalls (NGFW) via their XML API.
-This server enables MCP clients (like Windsurf) to retrieve firewall configuration data.
+A Model Context Protocol (MCP) server that interfaces with Palo Alto Networks Next-Generation Firewalls (NGFW) and Panorama via their XML API.
+This server enables MCP clients (like Windsurf) to retrieve firewall and Panorama configuration data.

 ## Key Features

 - Built using the `modelcontextprotocol` Python SDK with the `FastMCP` abstraction
-- Provides tools for retrieving firewall configuration data:
+- Provides tools for retrieving firewall and Panorama configuration data:
   - System information
-  - Address objects
+  - Address objects (with support for Panorama device groups)
   - Security zones
   - Security policies
 - Packaged as a standard Python module installable via `pip` or `uv`